dzhgarkava/CarND-P2-Traffic-Sign-Classifier/writeup_template.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 This is more accurate prediction than prediction on test data.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 12th cell of the Ipython notebook.

-For most of my images, the model is pretty sure about the prediction (probability of 0.9908 - 1.0).
+For most of my images, the model is pretty sure about the prediction (probability of 0.9985 - 1.0).
 The top five soft max probabilities for each image were

 #### Image 1 - Priority road